blag/conducto_life/notes.md

 #### A Dependency Worry

 I ran across [a case](https://github.com/conducto/conducto/issues/3) where I couldn't talk to conducto.com.
 Maybe it is possible to carry on development using just the cli, or to host something locally, but it wasn't apparent--so I was dead in the water.
-Is the plan to provide something like that?
+Are we planning to support a free conducto-not-in-the-loop workflow?
 If not then I fear that having the edit-run-pray loop depend on conducto.com might turn newcomers away.

 ## A Plan Emerges

-The medium post above occasionally uses words like 'simple' and 'easy'.
+The "Intro to Conducto Pipelines" post above occasionally uses words like 'simple' and 'easy'.
 I don't doubt that once you know the ropes, writing a pipeline in conduco is easy.
 And I won't argue that the interface isn't simple.
 But there is a significant serving of complexity to be digested almost immediately upon starting to use Conducto for the first time.

-So I would propose we create space for that complexity to sink in and defer the "first steps"for a second post.
+So I would propose we create space for that complexity to sink in and defer the "first steps" for a second post.
-We need to convince them to spend the additional effort to walk through an example, rather than just assume that they're already game.
+Let's convince them to that walking through a "hello world" is a good idea, rather than just assuming that they're already game.
-Users that want to go straight to a "hello world" can just look at the pictures and skip ahead to a "First Steps" post.

 #### An introduction to Conducto should...